evalclass/precrec/README.md

 Documentation
 -------------

-A package vignette - [Introduction to precrec](https://cran.r-project.org/web/packages/precrec/vignettes/introduction.html) - contains the descriptions of the functions with several useful examples.
-View the vignette with `vignette("introduction", package = "precrec")`.
+-   [Introduction to precrec](https://cran.r-project.org/web/packages/precrec/vignettes/introduction.html) - a package vignette that contains the descriptions of the functions with several useful examples.
+Click the link above or view the vignette with `vignette("introduction", package = "precrec")` in R.

-All the five functions and the S3 generics except for `print` have their own help pages with examples.
+-   Help pages - all the eight functions and the S3 generics except for `print` have their own help pages with examples.
 CRAN provides a pdf version of all combined help files as a reference manual ([pdf](https://cran.r-project.org/web/packages/precrec/precrec.pdf)).

 Examples
 --------